-Lieutenant Ronald George Munro DSO MC London Irish Rifles was killed in action on 19 September 1916 at the Somme.
-He was 32.
+Lt Ronald George Munro DSO MC London Irish Rifles was the son of George and Margaret Munro.

-Brother Ronald George Munro was born in April in 1885 into a well-off middle class family.
-His father, George Munro, was the London manager of the National Bank of China.
-The family lived in Hamstead.
+He was born in April 1885 into a well-off middle class family.
+His father, was the London manager of the National Bank of China and the family lived in Hamstead.

-At the outbreak of war he returned to Britain, by then 29 years old, and re-enlisted in the Artists’ Rifles.
+At the outbreak of war he returned to Britain, by then he was 29, and re-enlisted in the Artists’ Rifles.
 He was commissioned in July 1915 and was posted to 1/18th Battalion of the London Irish Rifles.

 He was severely wounded in January 1916 near Loos where he won the Military Cross.
 The London Gazette of 22nd January, 1916 reads:

 “For conspicuous gallantry and ability at the Quarries near Vermelles, on the 16th December, 1915.
 He was in command of a party of Grenadiers in a very exposed position in the front line and repulsed a succession of violent bomb attacks made by the enemy.”

 Vermelles was on the Loos sector and the Quarries were a particularly hard fought position.
 The description in the history of the Division describes the action as a vicious series of attacks and counter attacks over very exposed forward trenches.